outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - make interface query output diagram

+  - organize examplee
+    - label examples so they can be queried more structurally
-  - query for logic in examples when implmenting functions
+    - query for logic in examples when implementing functions

   - generate default function list

-  - organize problem/interface functions in interface definitions
+  - organize functions in problem/interface definitions, before organizing functions in implementations/*

+  - organize interface analysis logic definitions

+  - add functions from workflows & analysis (to do list, questions answered, problems solved, interface definition & functions) as files in functions/ folder
+    - resolve duplicate functions
+    - organize into primary core functions & list sample parameters (like objects to identify for the identify function)

+  - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)

   - de-duplicate logic
     - integrate problem_solving_matching.md